 In addition to blockchain API calls, Tatum introduces the concept of virtual accounts.
 Virtual accounts allow you to emulate blockchains and fiat currencies using virtual currencies.

-Tatum Private Ledger can work on top of any blockchain or even without any blockchain at all.
-Since it emulates blockchain functionalities, it is the first choice for companies or developers who are not yet ready to go live with a blockchain app.
-It allows them to play around and test it offline until it is ready, at which point it's only a matter of configuration to swap between the private ledger and blockchain implementation.
+Virtual accounts can work on top of any blockchain or even without any blockchain at all.
+Since they emulate blockchain functionalities, they are ideal for developers and companies who are not yet ready to go live with a blockchain app.
+They can play around and test their solution offline until it is ready, at which point it's only a matter of configuration to swap between the virtual accounts and blockchain implementation.

-The private ledger functions using ledger accounts.
-These are abstract virtual accounts on the ledger with their own balances.
+Each abstract virtual account has its own balance.
 It is possible to freeze or unfreeze them, block amounts on the accounts, and set up notifications for incoming transactions, prepared reports, and many other relevant events.

-The private ledger supports fast ledger-to-ledger transactions between ledger accounts.
-It is possible to send funds from one ledger account to another in a matter of milliseconds.
-What is even better, it is possible to send crypto assets using the private ledger without actually invoking slow and expensive blockchain operations.
-Everything is settled within the private ledger.
-The synchronization of the ledger state with the blockchain is an on-demand feature, and it requires only 1 simple API call.
+Transactions between virtual accounts are nearly instant and feeless.
+It is possible to send funds from one virtual account to another in a matter of milliseconds.
+Sending crypto assets using virtual accounts does not invoke slow and expensive blockchain operations, as everything is settled separately from the blockchain.
+Synchronizing virtual accounts with the blockchain is an on-demand feature, and it requires only 1 simple API call.

-Blockchain and ledger API calls do not interfere with each other at all.
-To connect blockchain and ledger features, an off-chain layer is used.
+Blockchain and virtual account API calls do not interfere with each other at all.
+To connect blockchain and virtual account features, an off-chain layer is used.